Laura Iñiguez, Content Manager at Hirebook

 Why is Organizational Effectiveness Important?

-When we think of organization effectiveness, we probably think for examples of successful people like Mark Zuckerberg or Steve Jobs; but in an organizational context, effectiveness becomes significantly harder to define.
+When we think of organization effectiveness, we probably think of examples of successful people like Mark Zuckerberg or Steve Jobs; but in an organizational context, effectiveness becomes significantly harder to define.
 It's one thing is to have a successful company, but whether it is effective or not is different.

 You can be very successful but if you were also effective, your success would increase significantly.
 The more effective an organization is, the more chances it has to survive and flourish throughout the years.
 You need to know that implementing organizational processes to become more effective is something that needs to be learned and practiced on a daily basis, it is a commitment that has to be revised and assessed every certain amount of time to see how it’s working and tweak the areas that need improvement to keep a competitive advantage.

-A study by Bain & Company makes an interesting comparison between an ongoing commitment to organizational effectiveness and a series of one-time initiatives that might just help cutting costs.
+A study by Bain & Company makes an interesting comparison between an ongoing commitment to organizational effectiveness and a series of one-time initiatives that might just help cut costs.
 The first one is comparable to a healthy routine of eating good food and getting regular exercise, while the second one is similar to extreme dieting.
 Although the latter might work in the short term and gets immediate results, it doesn’t “build the muscles to sustain long-term change.”

 Keep in mind that committing to improving organizational performance and effectiveness, should not neglect company health.